RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 #### Floor area ratio

 The floor area ratio is the value used to estimate warehouse building square feet from parcel areas.
 Values between 0.05 and 1 are allowed.
+The value defaults to 0.55.

 #### Truck Trips per 1,000 sq.ft.